MrKai77/DynamicNotchKit/README.md

 # DynamicNotchKit
- The MacOS notch made useful.
+Utilize then MacOS notch for enhanced user experiences.